ky135b/cmpe131-milestone-1/readme.md

 To clear the database, run ``python3 tables.py``.
 This will drop all the tables and create them again by referencing ``app/models.py``.

 ### Windows
 This project does not support Windows.
+To run the project on Windows, we reccommend [setting up WSL with Ubuntu](https://learn.microsoft.com/en-us/windows/wsl/install) and following the [Linux instructions](#linuxmacos).